-Registering a historic vehicle
+Registering and using a historic vehicle

 If your historic vehicle is 30 years of age or older, you may be eligible for historic vehicle registration.
 Find out how to apply.